Blackboard Frequently Asked Questions (FAQ)

 Files will load most quickly if they are in HTML format; Blackboard will open them directly into the framework of the course.
-Existing Word and WordPerfect files intended for read-only access can be quickly converted to HTML (Save As > HTML) and placed into Blackboard.
+Existing MS Word files intended for read-only access can be quickly converted to HTML (Save As > HTML) and placed into Blackboard.

 If you cannot download a file from a student, this is likely because the file was named incorrectly.
 File names must contain only letters and numbers.
 The file name should not include special characters, like # $ % * + / \ or periods other than the period that separates the file name from the extension (as in .pdf or .doc).

 - Tips for Starting the Semester with Blackboard

 - Tips for Ending the Semester with Blackboard

 - Timesaving Tips Using the Blackboard Grade Center